 It is anticipated that the fellowship will help build capacity, foster clinical research and develop long-term sustainable partnerships.
 The Mark Wainberg Fellowship Programme will recruit the “high-flying” healthcare professionals to spend time in HIV-specialized centres and be given the opportunity to develop their clinical and research skills and take a postgraduate diploma in HIV.

-- Applicants should have a terminal research degree as a medical doctor (or equivalent)
+- Terminal research degree as a medical doctor (or equivalent).

 - English, French or Portuguese speaking.